georgi/blog/pages/shinmun.md

----
-header: ShinmunShinmun, a small and beautiful blog engine
+Shinmun, a small and beautiful blog engine
 ==========================================

 Shinmun is a **minimalist blog engine**.
 You just write posts as text